Bali catamaran sailing in turquoise Caribbean waters

 • • Allocation of cabins and onboard routines

-• • Overview of the week and ICC assessment criteria
+• • Overview of the week and SLC assessment criteria

 Afternoon